-- Perception of U.S. vulnerability is rising - Thwarted Christmas Day attack by "underwear bomber" - And new bin Laden tape claiming al Qaeda is responsible - Increased anti-terror efforts, including full-body scans - Effort by government to appear more vigilant, prepared - Trials of Guantanamo 9/11 suspects in Manhattan Court - NYC says it will need \$200+ million each year for security - Rise of groups such al Qaeda in the Arabian Peninsula - U.S. military surge in Afghanistan operations - Most buyers, producers have not thought about coverage issues recently - U.K. in January Raised Terror Alert Status to 2nd Highest Level
+- Perception of U.S. vulnerability is rising - Thwarted Christmas Day attack by "underwear bomber" - And new bin Laden tape claiming al Qaeda is responsible - Increased anti-terror efforts, including full-body scans - Effort by government to appear more vigilant, prepared - Trials of Guantanamo 9/11 suspects in Manhattan Court - NYC says it will need \$200+ million each year for security - Obama Administrations Intent to Reduce Support for TRIA - Rise of groups such al Qaeda in the Arabian Peninsula - U.S. military surge in Afghanistan operations - Most buyers, producers have not thought about coverage issues recently - U.K. in January Raised Terror Alert Status to 2nd Highest Level